Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

 They'll pay.

-So we're not gonna pay.
+So we're not going to pay.

 I guarantee I'm not paying for this mic.

-Now, by the way, another illustration, when you hear him say terrible, terrible, it's true.
+Now, by the way, another illustration, when you hear him say, terrible, terrible, it's true.

 He's thinking about what's coming next.